PhoenixTales/phoenix-docs/world/plants.md

 * Blutdistel (Blood Thistle)
 * Silberfarn (Silver Fern)
 * Königstrost (-)
+* Blutfarn (also mentioned somewhere in the scripts?)

+But the Blood Thistle used the Seraphis model and texture.
+It could be that some plants weren't removed or replaced, but rather renamed.
+If so, Seraphis could be the scientific term (as used by Alchemists), while blood thistle would be the more common name.
+The visuals should not be considered to be final.

 Some plants were meant to have a different effect in the Sequel:
 * ...

+### Naming Convention

+Strangely, in the item scripts of Gothic, there is an extra file (plants.d) reserved for plants, but it is empty.
+Instead, all plant IDs were written into the food file and named `ItFo_Plant_[Name]`.
+It makes sense insofar as that the plants have been an afterthought and couldn't be properly implemented into an alchemy crafting mechanic as they planned.
+The Sequel wanted to correct this shortcoming.
+Consequentally the plants scripts were moved and a new naming convention was introduced, which we'll follow: `ItPl_[Name]`.